 The central interface between your app and Shopware is defined by a dedicated manifest file.
 The manifest is what glues Shopware and your app together.
-It defines what features your app uses and how Shopware can connect to your app.
-You can find more information about how to use the manifest file in the App Base Guide.
+It defines your app's features and how Shopware can connect to it.
+You can find more information about how to use the manifest file in the App base Guide.

 Communication between Shopware and your app

 Shopware provides functionality for your app to be able to integrate payment providers.
-If you would like to provide payment with a provider that does not require any user interaction, you can choose a simple request for approval in the background, also called a synchronous payment.
-If you would like to redirect a user to a payment provider, you can use an asynchronous payment.
-Your app therefore provides a URL for redirection.
-After the user has returned to the shop, Shopware will verify the status of the payment with your app.
-Find out more about providing payment endpoints in the App Payment Guide.
+You can use the synchronous payment to provide payment with a provider that does not require any user interaction, for which you can choose a simple request for approval in the background.
+You can use an asynchronous payment if you would like to redirect a user to a payment provider.
+Your app, therefore, provides a URL for redirection.
+After the user returns to the shop, Shopware will verify the payment status with your app.
+Find out more about providing payment endpoints in the App payment guide.